profchiso/niyo-task-mgt/readme.md

 # Folder Structure

-1. **controllers** : this contains the business logic for the application.
+1. **controllers** : This contains the business logic for the application.
 2. **models** : This contains models or structure of the application resources like User and Task
 3. **routes** : This contains files that handles all the api routes.
 4. **utils** : This contains utility logics like some of which are reused in some part of the applications.